thinkshout/thinkshout/blog/_posts/2020-05-04-dyslexia-interview.md

 <br></p></div>

 ## Website design is not an ‘or’, but an ‘and'.
 You don't need to pick aesthetics or usability.
-If you prioritize accessibility when designing, you can make a beautiful website that is usable, informative, and accessible to the 43.5 millions people -- in the US alone -- with dyslexia.`
+If you prioritize accessibility when designing, you can make a beautiful website that is usable, informative, and accessible to the 43.5 million people -- in the US alone -- with dyslexia.`

 <div class="paragraph"><p><br>